atorstling/where-rust-shines/tasks/npe/README.md

 Run the Java program, see that it throws an exception, and try to figure out why the exception arises.

-## Part 2 - Try and fix the same mistake in Rust
+## Part 2 - Fix the same mistake in Rust

 Your task is now to naively code the same buggy solution into a Rust program.
 Can you end up with the same bug?
 The Rust program already contains logic which does everything the Java program does, except reading the